lindosdev/FBNF/README.md

      Program Development has stopped for a while.
 I will be focusing on the book for the forseeable future.

-Version 14.5 (BOOK)

-	Bring DOS files up to date with the other OSes.
-This will only include files of 80 columns or less.

 Version 15 (BOOK) (TUNINGS NOT YET CONVERTED TO REFERENCE CHART)